How to Install GIMP on Debian 13, 12 and 11

 DESKTOP

-After creating or updating the desktop entry you may need to log out and back in once for the menu to refresh.
+After creating or updating a desktop entry, you may need to log out and back in once before the application menu refreshes.

 Launch GIMP on Debian